AndreiTih/Hello_Boot/Part1/README.md

 To build:

-## Optional : Using make:

-Optionally you can use make which can be obtained form Cygwin as well.

-## Optional : Using the provided batch scripts:
+## Using the provided batch scripts:

 1. Edit the batch scripts and modify the BOCHS_ROOT variable to point to the root folder of your Bochs installation.
 2. Add the cygwin/bin folder to your PATH environment variable